 Michael W. Kirk has extensive civil litigation experience representing a wide range of clients on a variety of constitutional, statutory, contractual, commercial and tort matters.

-Mr. Kirk has an extensive appellate practice, and he has argued cases before the United States Courts of Appeals for the District of Columbia, Federal, Third, Seventh, and Ninth Circuits.
+Mr. Kirk has an extensive appellate practice, and he has argued cases before the United States Courts of Appeals for the District of Columbia, Federal, Third, Sixth, Seventh, and Ninth Circuits.

 Mr. Kirk served as law clerk to Judge James L. Ryan of the United States Court of Appeals for the Sixth Circuit.
 He received his J.D. degree, cum laude, in 1988 from Northwestern University.
 He served as Executive Editor of The Journal of Criminal Law and Criminology, and is a member of the Order of the Coif.
 He earned an A.B. degree, cum laude, from Georgetown University in 1985.

 Mr. Kirk is a member of the Bars of the State of New York, the District of Columbia, the United States Supreme Court, the United States Courts of Appeals for the First, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Eleventh, District of Columbia and Federal Circuits, the United States District Court for the District of Columbia, and the United States Court of Federal Claims.